Certificate in Quality Management & Statistics (Online)

 Are there opportunities for further study?

-This Certificate, along with the Certificate in Science in Quality (EIQA) and the Certificate in Science in Regulatory Affairs & Quality, can be combined to make up the add on level 7 Bachelor of Science (Ordinary) degree in Quality for Industry.
+This Certificate, along with the Certificate in Quality Documentation, GMP and Data Integrity and the Certificate in Regulatory Affairs & Quality can be combined to make up the add on Bachelor of Science in Quality (Level 7)

 Online delivery 1 evening per week (TBC), 3 hours per week